-Whether your classroom is online or in person, teaching one-on-one or to hundreds of learners, you can effectively use open textbooks or other open educational resources (OER) in your course.
+Whether your classroom is online or in person, teaching one-on-one or to hundreds of learners, you can effectively use open educational resources (OER) in your course.
 We’ve created this quick walk through to help you get started.

 Introducing open textbooks and open course materials for your class

 - Choose a textbook that matches your course – check the B.C.
 Open Textbook Collection.
 Course Materials for Educators provides open material for online courses.

 - Explore the open textbook or course material to evaluate the content, delivery options, interactivity, and in many cases, supplementary material to improve your curriculum.
 Use the BCcampus Open Education Adoption Guide to inform your decision.

 - Modify the open textbook or course content to match your learning outcomes.
 If using a textbook, add chapters from another open textbook, or update the information to match current conditions in your field of study.
 Learn how to modify an open textbook and course content in the Adaptation Guide.